Americans with Ebola returning to US for treatment

 The two Americans — Dr. Kent Brantly and Nancy Writebol — worked for U.S. missionary groups in Liberia at a hospital that treated Ebola patients.
 The State Department and the Centers for Disease Control and Prevention are assisting the groups in their transfer.

 The government is working to ensure that any Ebola-related evacuations “are carried out safely, thereby protecting the patient and the American public,” State Department spokeswoman Marie Harf said in a statement released Friday.

-A Department of Defense spokesman said Dobbins Air Reserve Base in Marietta, Georgia, would be used for the transfer.
+A Department of Defense spokesman said Dobbins Air Reserve Base in Marietta, Georgia, will be used for the transfer.

 The aircraft is a Gulfstream jet fitted with what essentially is a specialized, collapsible clear tent designed to house a single patient and stop any infectious germs from escaping.
 It was built to transfer CDC employees exposed to contagious diseases for treatment.
 The CDC said the private jet can only accommodate one patient at a time.

-Brantly and Writebol were in serious condition and were still in Liberia on Friday, according to the U.S.-based charity Samaritan’s Purse, which is paying for their transfer and medical care.
+Brantly and Writebol are in serious condition and were still in Liberia on Friday, according to the North Carolina-based charity Samaritan’s Purse, which is paying for their transfer and medical care.

 An Emory emergency medical team in Liberia has evaluated the two aid workers, and deemed both stable enough for the trip to Atlanta, said Emory’s Dr. Bruce Ribner.
 Hospital spokesman Vincent Dollard said the first patient was scheduled to arrive Saturday.

 Brantly, 33, works for Samaritan’s Purse while Writebol works for another U.S. mission group called SIM.
 Late last week, Samaritan’s Purse officials said Brantly had tested positive for the virus.
 Shortly after that announcement, Writebol’s infection was disclosed.